Zakaria Grich

-Zakaria Grich (born 9 June 1996) is a French professional footballer who plays as a forward for Championnat National 3 side FC Ouest Tourangeau.
+Zakaria Grich (born 9 June 1996) is a French professional footballer who plays as a forward for Championnat National 3 side Gueugnon.

 Career

 Grich made his Ligue 2 debut for Chamois Niortais on 29 July 2016 in a 0–0 draw with Lens at the Stade René Gaillard.

 On 20 June 2017, it was announced that Grich had joined National side Dunkerque for the duration of the 2017–18 season.
 He returned to Chamois Niortais for the 2018–19 season, where he only made 9 appearances, before leaving at the end of the season.

 Grich remained without contract until 30 December 2019, where he signed with Championnat National 2 club Les Herbiers.

 Personal life

 Born in France, Grich is of Moroccan descent.